Workday/canvas-kit/modules/menu/react/README.md

 #### `onClose: () => void`

 > If specified, this callback is executed when the menu should close.
 Called after an item is
 > selected or the escape shortcut key is used.
+This will not fire if the menu item
+> sets shouldClose to false

 ---